suomitek/suomitek-appboard/docs/user/private-app-repository.md

 Please refer to ['Manage Helm Charts in Harbor'](https://github.com/goharbor/harbor/blob/master/docs/user_guide.md#manage-helm-charts) for more details.

-### Harbor: Configure the repository in Kubeapps
+### Harbor: Configure the repository in Suomitek-appboard

-To add Harbor as the private chart repository in Kubeapps, select the Kubernetes namespace to which you want to add the repository (or "All Namespaces" if you want it available to users in all namespaces), go to `Configuration > App Repositories` and click on "Add App Repository" and use the Harbor helm repository URL `http://harbor.default.svc.cluster.local/chartrepo/my-helm-repo`
+To add Harbor as the private chart repository in Suomitek-appboard, select the Kubernetes namespace to which you want to add the repository (or "All Namespaces" if you want it available to users in all namespaces), go to `Configuration > App Repositories` and click on "Add App Repository" and use the Harbor helm repository URL `http://harbor.default.svc.cluster.local/chartrepo/my-helm-repo`

 <img src="../img/harbor-add-repo.png" width="600px">

-Once you create the repository you can click on the link for the specific repository and you will be able to deploy your own applications using Kubeapps.
+Once you create the repository you can click on the link for the specific repository and you will be able to deploy your own applications using Suomitek-appboard.

 ### Harbor: Authentication/Authorization

 It is possible to configure Harbor to use HTTP basic authentication:

   - When creating a new project for serving as the helm chart repository in Harbor, set the `Access Level` of the project to non public.
 This enforces authentication to access the charts in the chart repository via Helm CLI or other clients.
-  - When `Adding App Repository` in Kubeapps, select `Basic Auth` for `Authorization` and specifiy the username and password for Harbor.
+  - When `Adding App Repository` in Suomitek-appboard, select `Basic Auth` for `Authorization` and specifiy the username and password for Harbor.

 ## Artifactory